Merkoba/Meltdown/README.md

 Multiple tabs, each with their own context.

-Sessions are remembered, can also be saved and lodaded from files.
+Sessions are remembered, can also be saved and loaded from files.

 ---